A brief history of the Lighthouse Baptist Church up to 1995

-Lets leave Blackthorn Street with a memory with a former Lighthouse deacon and former Sunday School member, Mr Les Johnson.
+Let's leave Blackthorn Street with a memory of a former Lighthouse deacon and former Sunday School member, Mr Les Johnson.
 "Each summer an outing for the children was organised - a day trip to the coast.
 A special private train would be chartered, picking the children up at Bromley station and heading for the coastal resorts.
 Or a team of up to 20 char-a-bancs would wait outside the church, for the hundreds of children, teachers and parents.
 Sun, sand, buckets and spades, ice, creams ......"
-Unfortunately during the 1940's Blackthorn Street was bombed.

 Not every lighthouse stands by the sea.
-Thas been one standing at Devons Road for a hundred years now.
-Light houses are beacons for warning and guidance.
+There's been one standing at Devons Road for a hundred years now.
+Lighthouses are beacons for warning and guidance.
 They are friendly places for sailors out in dangerous waters.
 An unknown person (or was it a committee?) decided it would be a good name for a Baptist Church building in an area not so far from the London Docks.
 The Light, or course, is Jesus and His message of peace with God.
-The dangerous waters are this world with it's trails, temptations and false hopes.
+The dangerous waters are this world with its trails, temptations and false hopes.
 And the sailors on this stormy sea?
 They are you and me.

 You are warmly invited to join us in our centenary celebrations.